thosgood/this-weeks-finds/markdown/101-151/week140.md

 But it's actually not so weird.
 The space of complex functions on the (n-1)-sphere is naturally a representation of SO(n).
 But there's another way to think of this representation.
-Consider an triangle in R^n^.
+Consider an triangle in R^n.
 We can associate vectors to two of its edges, say v and w, and form the wedge product of these vectors to get a bivector v ^ w.
 This bivector describes the area element associated to the triangle.
 If we pick an orientation for the triangle, this bivector is uniquely